The Feast of the Baptism of the Lord

 Although the scribes could explain where the Messiah should be born, they remained quite unperturbed in Jerusalem.
 They did not accompany the Wise Men to seek him.
 Similarly we may know the whole of Christianity, yet make no movement.
 The power that moved Heaven and Earth leaves us completely unmoved.

-What a vexation it must have been for the kings, that the scribes who gave them the news they wanted remained quiet in Jerusalem.
+What a vexation it must have been for the kings, that the scribes who gave them the news they wanted remained mute and dumb in Jerusalem.
 We are being mocked, the kings might have thought.
-For indeed what an atrocious self-contradiction that the scribes should have the knowledge and yet remain unmoved.
+For indeed what an atrocious self-contradiction that the scribes should have the knowledge and yet remain unmoved and unmoving.
 This is as bad as if a person knows all about Christ and his teachings, and his own life expresses the opposite.

 Father Alfred Delp, the Jesuit priest imprisoned and executed by Hitler in 1945, whom we recently quoted in a powerful Advent article before Christmas, The Shaking Reality of Advent concurs . . . .